kenmusima/Cinema/README.md

 # Cinema (In Progress)
-CinemaApp is an application that uses a section of Android Jetpack libraries and also Retrofit to display data from [TheMovieDB](https://www.themoviedb.org/documentation/api) API in terms of popular movies for booking.
+CinemaApp is an application that uses a section of Android Jetpack libraries and also Retrofit to display data from [TheMovieDB](https://www.themoviedb.org/documentation/api) API in terms of popular movies for booking using [MPESA](https://en.wikipedia.org/wiki/M-Pesa).

 ### Prerequisites
 To setup the project add the following secret and keys in `local.properties` file: